Dual Fusion Frames: Introduction

 When a huge amount of data has to be processed it is often advantageous to subdivide a frame system into smaller subsystems and combine locally data vectors.
 This gives rise to the concept of \textit{fusion frames} (or \textit{frames of subspaces}) \cite{Casazza-Kutyniok (2004), Casazza-Kutyniok-Li (2008)} (see also \cite[Chapter 13]{Casazza-Kutyniok (2013)}), which are a generalization of frames.
 They allow decompositions of the elements of $\mathcal{H}$ into weighted orthogonal projections onto closed subspaces.

 Many concepts of classical frame theory have been generalized to the setting of fusion frames.
 Having a proper notion of \emph{dual fusion frames} permits us to have different reconstruction strategies.
-However in the definition appears a problem connected to the domain of the synthesis operator.
-Also, one wants from a proper definition to yield expected duality results.
+However in the definition appears a problem connected to the domain of one of the fundamental operators associated to a fusion frame, called the {\it synthesis operator}.
+Also, one wants from a proper definition to yield duality results similar to the known for classical frames.

 So far the most frequently used definition is the one that corresponds to the canonical dual of the classical frames.
-The first author of this paper proposed a new concept of dual fusion frame.
-This new notion extends the ``canonical" one and solves the technical problem mentioned before.
+In this paper the first author proposes a new concept of dual fusion frames.
+We study properties and provide examples of this new concept that extends the ``canonical" one and solves the technical problem mentioned before.
 Moreover, with this definition we obtain results which are analogous to those valid for dual frames.

-In \cite{Heineken-Morillas (2014)} the new definition is studied in finite-dimensional Hilbert spaces and it is used to obtain optimal reconstructions under erasures.
-In the present work we study properties and provide examples in infinite-dimensional separable Hilbert spaces.
+In the present paper we work in infinite-dimensional separable Hilbert spaces whereas in \cite{Heineken-Morillas (2014)} the new definition is studied in finite-dimensional Hilbert spaces and it is used to obtain optimal reconstructions under erasures.

 The paper is organized as follows.
 In Section 2 we review results about frames and fusion frames.
 In Section 3 we present the new definition of dual fusion frames.
 We then study the relation between dual fusion frames and the left inverses of the analysis operator.
 We present examples of dual fusion frames obtained using this relation.
 We show that the ``canonical" dual fusion frame is a particular case of our duals.
 We also consider the construction of dual fusion frames from dual frames.
 We finally give examples of non-canonical harmonic dual fusion frames constructed from Gabor systems.